rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 The odd discourse between formal and empirical is not unique to programming.
 I still remember a few jokes about "a mathematician, a physicist, a chemist, ...".
 Empirical vs deductive, if one needs to budge then the empirical wins, mathematics has to move.
+Logical correctness is often more a guideline rather than a shackle.
 Some (mostly functional programmers) argue that computer science and programming could benefit from a stricter application of formalism.
 The difference is where the source of truth is.
 In a pure empirical world that source has to be what we observe.
 In programming there can be just enough determinism to benefit from treating logical soundness concerns more seriously.